akhilrao/akhilrao.github.io/_posts/2016-08-15-dark-forest-simple-model.md

 **Assumption 2a:** $$u(\cdot)$$ satisfies Inada conditions, $$\lim_{x \to 0} u'(x) = \infty$$ and $$ \lim_{x \to \infty} u'(x) = 0 $$.

-Assumption 2 captures the idea that a species is better off with higher levels of technology/resources, and tries to be as well off as it can.
+Assumption 2 captures the idea that a species is better off with higher levels of technology/resources subject to diminishing marginal utility, and tries to be as well off as it can.
 It could be made more general with $$u_i(\cdot)$$ instead of just $$u(\cdot)$$, but I don't think it's necessary for a simple model.
 Assumption 2a captures the notion that a species considers total destruction (no resources/no technology) the worst possible outcome, and has $$0$$ marginal utility at infinitely high levels of technology.
 I'm not sure if the latter really matters in this setting, but the former will be important and it seemed weird to have one without the other.

 **Assumption 3:** When two species $$i$$ and $$j$$ interact and both survive the interaction, their resources after interacting are given by the solution to the Nash Bargaining problem